RaynaYe/MapReduce-Random-Fun/README.md

 fox : 3 : {(d1.txt, 1), (d2.txt, 1), (d3.txt, 1)}
 wolf: 1 : {(d3.txt,1)}

-Task2: Parsing StackOverflow＜/br＞
+Task2: Parsing StackOverflow
-Which are the 10 most popular questions according to their view counts (attribute ViewCount in a question post)?</br>
+Which are the 10 most popular questions according to their view counts (attribute ViewCount in a question post)?

-Task3: Who was the user that answered the most questions and what were the Ids of these questions?＜/br＞
+Task3: Who was the user that answered the most questions and what were the Ids of these questions?

-Task4: Who was the user that had the most accepted answers and what were these answers? </br>
+Task4: Who was the user that had the most accepted answers and what were these answers?

 Task5: For large data, running reservoir sampling on a single machine would take too long.
 Implement a MapReduce version of reservoir sampling which uniformly samples only a single line and uses MapReduce to do so.
 Use your implementation to sample a single line from the file webLarge.txt.
-Your output should contain only a single line.</br>
+Your output should contain only a single line.

 Task6: Extend the basic version of reservoir sampling such that it can sample multiple lines uniformly without replacement and run on a single machine (i.e. no MapReduce).
 This means that if we want to sample